edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 where `pid` identifies the process whose memory contexts you want dumped.

 `pg_log_backend_memory_contexts()` returns `t` when memory context logging is successfully activated for the process on the local host.
-When logging is activated, Cloudberry Database writes one message to the log for each memory context at the `LOG` message level.
+When logging is activated, Apache Cloudberry writes one message to the log for each memory context at the `LOG` message level.
 The log messages appear in the server log based on the log configuration set; refer to [Error Reporting and Logging](https://www.postgresql.org/docs/14/runtime-config-logging.html) in the PostgreSQL documentation for more information. *The memory context log messages are not sent to the client*.

 <!-- Memory context logging functions that dump memory usage across all Cloudberry segments, or dump usage for a specific segment are named `gp_log_backend_memory_contexts()`.